Most Undervalued Player From Every NHL Team

 St. Louis Blues – Jaden Schwartz

-Injuries have set Schartz back a tad, but he remains a point producer on the verge of a big season.
-In years where he’s played over 75 games, Schwartz has notched 55 points or more, including a career-high 28 goals.
-Vladimir Tarasenko and Alex Pietrangelo remain the household names in St. Louis, but 25-year-old Schwartz brings a lot to the table at both ends of the ice.
-He is skilled with the puck and can find the twine.

-He’s represented Canada multiple times during his junior career, where he performed at a high level.
-Even though he is 25, Schwartz has room to improve offensively.
+Schwartz came in second in the NHLPA’s vote for the most underrated player, and there’s good reason.
+While Vladimir Tarasenko steals all the headlines in St. Louis, Schwartz is every bit as valuable as his superstar teammate.
+The arrival of Brayden Schenn in St. Louis validated this further, as the two Saskatchewan natives found immediate chemistry and formed what was one of the best lines in the NHL at times last season with Tarasenko.

+Injuries have been all that have held Schwartz back during his career, as he’s missed parts of several seasons and most of one year with different ailments.
+If he can play a full season next year with Schenn at his side, Schwartz is poised to be a breakout player in the NHL, who could easily score sixty or even seventy points.

-Tampa Bay Lightning – Victor Hedman
+Tampa Bay Lightning – Steven Stamkos

-If it wasn’t for Erik Karlsson and Burns’ God-like seasons, Hedman would have taken the Norris Trophy with ease.
-Listed at 6’6″, Hedman can skate like the wind to create opportunities and he’s very hard to contain due to his massive frame.

-He is relied upon in every situation and this season he finally clicked offensively, tallying 72 points in 79 games.
-The big Swede averages almost 25 minutes per game for the Lightning and is entering his prime.
-This could only be the start to Hedman’s dominance.
+Is it possible that the last great player to cause free agent drama before John Tavares could be “undervalued?”
+Well, on a team that has elite superstars like Nikita Kucherov and Victor Hedman, he may be.
+Stamkos, like Schwartz, has missed significant time with injuries in his career, but when healthy, he’s one of the league’s unparalleled goal scorers.

+Last season, Stamkos quietly amassed 86 points, his highest total since the 2011-12 season, while being totally overshadowed by Kucherov.
+It could be argued that no team, save maybe the Penguins, has two forwards as absolutely elite as Stamkos and Kucherov, but since it’s now Kucherov in the spotlight, Stamkos can be tabbed as undervalued.

-Toronto Maple Leafs – Morgan Rielly
+Toronto Maple Leafs – Nazem Kadri

-It’s still early in his career, and Rielly couldn’t be with a better team.
-Known for his offensive prowess when he was drafted, Rielly has turned into a solid two-way defenseman capable of handling the opposition’s big guns.
-With the direction the Leafs are trending, Rielly is considered a cornerstone defenseman for the franchise and will only get better as the team progresses.
-He still manages good possession numbers despite starting in the defensive zone 53% of the time.

-Rielly is part of the trend of young, fast, puck-moving defensemen in the league that are in high demand.
+Nazem Kadri may be on the best contract in the NHL.
+At just $4.5 million for the next four years, Kadri is a steal for a team that is hoping to find space for four extraordinary forwards (Tavares, William Nylander, Mitch Marner, and Auston Matthews).
+Despite some controversy in the playoffs last year, it can’t be denied that Kadri is a very good player in this league.

 Vancouver Canucks – Bo Horvat

-I’m not going to sugarcoat it, the Canucks have been a dumpster fire for a few seasons now.
-One bright spot on the team is Horvat.
-At only 22 years old, Horvat had a career year in 2016-17, tallying 20 goals and 52 points on a Canucks team that finished 29th in the league.
+With the breakout, Calder-nominated campaign of Brock Boeser last season, it would be easy to say that he is the Canucks’ best player.
+But that might be an injustice to Bo Horvat, the young center who continues to improve each year in the NHL.
+At just 23, Horvat already has three 40-point seasons to his name, and he was on pace to set a new career high last year had his season not been shortened by injuries.

-Vancouver is slowly turning it around with their prospects, but there is still a long climb ahead and Horvat is going to need to carry the load as their number one center for years to come.
+Horvant adds a strong defensive game to his offensive skills, making him a complete player.
+Vancouver is slowly turning it around with their prospects, but there is still a long climb ahead and Horvat is going to help carry the load as their number one center for years to come.
 As his totals climb, so will his recognition around the league.
 He’s just that good.

-Vegas Golden Knights – Marc-André Fleury
+Vegas Golden Knights – Paul Stastny

-During his entire career, Fleury has been nothing but class.
-He is the prime example of what it means to be a professional and a teammate.
-He takes a lot of heat from fans around the league due to some bad playoff performances, but the Flower has shown year after year that he can be brilliant and lead his team to victory.

-He waived his no-move clause to help the team that drafted him and made the conscious decision to become a leader and ambassador for the sport in Vegas.
-Even when the going got tough, or when he saw a rookie take his crease in the playoffs, Fleury was nothing but supportive, a true class act.
-He does not receive the credit he deserves.
+Is it possible that the biggest free agent signing in a team’s (admittedly short) history could also be their most undervalued player?
+When the team is the Vegas Golden Knights, each of whom seemingly had a breakout season last year, and the player is Paul Stastny, who is continuously undervalued, the answer may be yes.

+Stastny, who was often labeled as “overpaid” during his four year stint in St. Louis, showed his value when matched with elite players after being traded to the Winnipeg Jets at the trade deadline.
+He collected 13 points in 19 games during the regular season, and added 15 more in 17 playoff games for the Jets.
+Add on that he’s an elite face-off winner (he won them at a 56.3% clip during his time in St. Louis) and you have a truly undervalued player who will make a big impact on the Knights.

 Washington Capitals – Nicklas Backstrom